-Executive Committee.
+Executive Committee

-- (a) a member of the Regent House as Chair, appointed by the Council on the nomination of the Finance Committee: - (b) a University officer appointed by the Council; - (c) the members of the University Theatre Syndicate in classes (c), (g), and (h).
+- 3. There shall be an Executive Committee for the ADC Theatre which shall consist of: - (a) a member of the Regent House as Chair, appointed by the Council on the nomination of the Finance Committee; - (b) a University officer appointed by the Council; - (c) the members of the University Theatre Syndicate in classes (c), (g), and (h).